bennettkelleyt-svg/kbennett-samples/writing-samples/intranet-articles.md

 <h1 style="color:#0070C0; font-weight: 700; font-size: 2rem !important;">Intranet Articles</h1>

-I wrote these articles for a company intranet to explain commonly unfamiliar or misunderstood topics and support more professional communication.
+I wrote these articles for a company intranet to explain topics that are often unfamiliar or misunderstood and to support more professional communication across teams.

 <p><span style="color:#7F7F7F; font-weight:700;">Click an article title below to display the corresponding content.</span></p>